HVIP Program Definitions Guide

 Gross Vehicle Weight Rating (GVWR)

-“Gross vehicle weight rating (GVWR)” for the purposes of this program means the vehicle weight described on the VIN tag or original manufacturer Line Setting Ticket provided to the vehicle dealer.
+The vehicle weight described on the VIN tag or original manufacturer Line Setting Ticket provided to the vehicle dealer.

 Hybrid Vehicle

-1) consumable fuel, and 2) a rechargeable energy storage system.
+Any vehicle that can draw propulsion energy from both consumable fuel and a rechargeable energy storage system.

 Hydrogen Fuel Cell Vehicle

-“Hydrogen Fuel Cell Vehicle” for the purposes of this program means a ZEV that is fueled primarily by hydrogen and does not have plug-in capacity.
+A zero-emission vehicle that is fueled primarily by hydrogen and does not have plug-in capacity.

 Incomplete Vehicle